Over the winter break a few years back, the kids and I were looking for a fun project to tackle indoors together on the colder days.

-For example, by providing total control of exposure and focus for each frame in a given scene (as opposed to working in native 24/30fps video frame rates), stop-motion video allows for a ton of creative flexibility and can be a great place for photographers to hone useful storytelling skills.
+For example, by providing total control of exposure and focus for each frame in a given scene – as opposed to working in native 24fps video frame rate – stop-motion capture allows for endless creative flexibility in terms of setup and lighting.
+This kind of control can be a great place for photographers to hone necessary storytelling skills.
 Coupled with vision and imagination, the creative opportunities are truly endless.

 In this tutorial, we’ll take a connected look at each step of the shoot/edit approach used in this project for those interested in exploring this highly rewarding (and potentially addicting) storytelling medium.